reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-get-sharing-links-sharepoint.md

 1. Returns all sharing links including those of type `blockdownload`
 2. Able to get sharing links from list items

-3. Get more details on each link like
+Both CSOM function GetObjectSharingInformation and REST endpoint `GetSharingInformation` provide more detailed information for each link compared to PnP PowerShell or Microsoft Graph, including:
     * Created
     * CreatedBy
     * LastModifiedBy